 Decades of Workers' Compensation Experience in the Central Valley

 The workplace can be dangerous, especially for people who work in dangerous jobs, like construction, industrial occupations and law enforcement.
 However, workplace injuries can happen in many industries, not just the ones we typically think of as dangerous.
 When people suffer an injury on the job, they may be entitled to workers' compensation benefits from their employer's workers' compensation insurance company.
 The Bakersfield workers' compensation lawyers at our firm can guide you through the process of applying for benefits, pursuing all the compensation you are entitled.
-We have more than 130 years of combined experience helping injured workers obtain the benefits they need and deserve.
-Senior Partner & Founder Wm.
-Todd Berry has been representing injured workers to the Workers' Compensation Appeal Board since 2007.
-Partner Timothy D. Bartell is the president of the California Applicants' Association, which advocates for injured workers.
+We have more than 60 years of combined experience helping injured workers obtain the benefits they need and deserve.

 Your consultation with our attorneys is free and comes with no obligation to pursue a claim.
 You pay no fees unless we recover the benefits you are entitled.
 There is no risk in contacting us to find out if we can help you.